godspeedelbow/writing/async-await.md

 - whenever you use `await`, the surrounding function needs to be declared to be `async`
 - use `try/catch` to handle any Promise that fails within the `async` function

 Looks quite neat, huh?
 Below I show how this could be implemented without `async/await` with only Promises/callbacks.
-What you is that the code has more boiler plate, is more indented and therefore harder to read.
+What you see is that the code has more boiler plate, is more indented and therefore harder to read.

 The reason for this is that although the example is trivial, data needs to be passed around, by either:
 - storing the data in the shared, outer function scope, or;